1030 Craft Road

 Permanent life insurance offers a means to accumulate tax-advantaged savings that can be accrued during the policy owner’s lifetime.

-A significant life insurance advantage is the death benefit payable to a beneficiary, which is generally income-tax-free.
+A significant life insurance advantage is the death benefit payable to a beneficiary, which is generally income-tax-free (certain restrictions apply).

 Life insurance can be used in estate planning to address debt, taxes, income replacement, probate, or charitable contributions.
 Several policies are applicable, including joint life that insures two people, with the death benefit payable upon the death of the second insured.
 Irrevocable insurance trusts can be created to act as a policy beneficiary to exclude policy proceeds from an estate.

 Life insurance can be a vehicle for supplemental retirement income.
 Term life insurance provides cost-effective basic protection upon death, however permanent life insurance has a cash value component that can accumulate and be used for income.

 Life insurance can act as a funding mechanism to cover several business contingencies.
 Situations in which it can be applied include business continuity, succession plans, buy/sell agreements for partnerships, or protecting a key employee.